SummerBootFramework/jExpress/README.md

 - Make the application focus on interface, and its implements could be developed as external jar files
 - Make the visitor pattern available at the application level
+- You can even put all your logic in one or multiple external jar files developed by different teams as plugins

 **10.3 Supported types**

+- Web Controllers @Controller
 - Service implementations with @service
+- JExpressConfig configurations implementations with @ImportResource
+- Classes with @Unique